 |Placement duration||Week 2 to Week 10 (3 days per week)

-You can access a recording of the session through the Work Integrated Learning Canvas site.
+You'll be able to access a recording of the session through the Work Integrated Learning Canvas site

 Compulsory pre-placement training